yeehaa123/elab/h2020/proposal/best practices_process documentation.md

 ####what?

+- combining sub-projects into a larger communication framework, which includes libraries, software and on-/offline best practices
 - develop further the process documentation and medial communication of larger research projects
-- display and exposure of the project
+- display and exposure of the project through various media and communication channels
-- combining sub-projects into a larger communication framework, which includes libraries, software and on-/offline best practices

 ####how?